danirus/buildbot-sample-conf/README.md

  5. Project's repository in the in-house server will get a new `post-receive` hook script that will notify Buildbot on changes.
  6. Buildbot will accept HTTP POST requests from GitHub.
  7. App's GitHub repository will get a new WebHook URL pointing to Buildbot's web interface.
- 8. Apache or Nginx will handle requests to both public and private Buildbot web interfaces.
+ 8. Apache or Nginx will handle requests to both Buildbot web interface.

 ## 3. Setup